Landmark Homes can tackle any project with gusto and creativity – as evidenced by the Anderson’s bespoke bach build in Taupo.

 It wasn’t just on the interior design that money was saved, either.
 Costs were kept low by using board and batten exterior, while keeping the floorplan clean and simple.

-The living room is designed as a basic box shape, with bedrooms and bathrooms on either side.
+The living room is designed as a basic box, with bedrooms and bathrooms on either side.
 And rather than spending on a raking ceiling, trusses were used for a similar effect, so the couple could get the high ceilings and airy vibe they craved, at a far lower cost.

 What does the Anderson’s finished bach look like?